Microarchitectural Co-Optimization for Sustained Throughput of RISC-V Multi-Lane Chaining Vector Processors: Sustained-Throughput Bottleneck Analysis

 The first class of bottlenecks arises along the memory-side path.
-Ideal execution requires load data to arrive at the backend continuously at a stable rate so as to sustain the overlap between computation and memory access in the steady-state phase.
-In Ara, however, load data delivery is primarily demand-driven: data are typically returned only after requests are issued, which makes latency in the external memory hierarchy more likely to be exposed directly on the critical execution path.
-As a result, even if the backend provides sufficient parallelism, steady-state progression cannot be maintained when the load data does not arrive continuously.
+Ideal steady-state execution requires load data to return continuously at a rate matched to the consumption rate of the lane backend, thereby maintaining \(II_{\mathrm{eff}}=1\) and keeping load, compute, and store stages overlapped.
+In Ara, however, load data delivery is primarily demand-driven: data are passively returned after requests have been issued.
+When latency in the external memory hierarchy is not hidden in advance, the backend may stall due to discontinuous input data even with sufficient parallelism, reducing steady-state progression efficiency and appearing in the model as \(II_{\mathrm{eff}}>1\).

-This problem is further amplified by inefficient transaction organization in the memory front-end.
-In the current implementation, memory-instruction reception and subsequent address expansion are not sufficiently decoupled, so a single vector memory instruction continues to occupy front-end control resources while its addresses are being progressively expanded.
-Moreover, address expansion, transaction generation, and transaction issuance proceed in a tightly dependent manner; when a preceding transaction is blocked by bus handshaking, backpressure propagates from the issuance stage to transaction generation and further to address expansion.
-In addition, because read and write address transactions are not explicitly separated on the issue path, mutual interference between different request types can further weaken transaction progression.
-Consequently, the memory-side path is unable to sustain either a stable stream of transactions or a continuous data supply to the backend.
+This problem is further amplified by inefficient transaction organization in the memory front end.
+In the current implementation, memory-instruction reception, address expansion, transaction generation, and transaction issuance are tightly coupled.
+A single vector memory instruction can occupy front-end resources throughout address expansion, while bus-handshake stalls can propagate back to transaction generation and address expansion.
+In addition, read and write requests are not sufficiently separated on the issue path, allowing different transaction types to interfere with each other.
+As a result, the memory-side path cannot sustain a stable transaction stream, and data-supply gaps are exposed in the steady-state phase, forming the memory-side component of \(T_{\mathrm{steady}}^{\mathrm{ideal}}(II_{\mathrm{eff}}-1)\).